PranjaliJain/pranjalijain.github.io/answers.md

 256                |  20114                         | 216214 <br>
 512                |  17322                         | 217650 <br>

+As seen by this data, there is significant performance difference when requesting http and https, owing to the simplicity of http.

 #### 4. How can github respond so quickly?
 Github pages publishes static websites, which decreases the response time of these webpages.
 This is because, a static website doesn't need to generate content in real time from a database stored in the server.